jiarong/SSUsearch/README.md

 First open overview.ipynb, and follow the instructions there. **You will need to change the data directory settings for your own data**.

-If you prefer to run the tutorial in terminal, please go to http://microbial-ecology-protocols.readthedocs.org/en/latest/SSUsearch/overview.html

 Makefile implementation (Deprecated)
 ------------------------------------